StardustXR/website/blog/2025-04-04-Stardust-XR-Philosophy.md

 ></iframe>
 </div>

-You can [become a sponsor](https://github.com/sponsors/technobaboo) and help Nova expand Stardust XR!
-Stardust XR is also currently looking for help with development, check out the [github](https://github.com/StardustXR) page for more information.
+[Become a sponsor](https://github.com/sponsors/technobaboo) and help Nova expand Stardust XR!
+Stardust XR is also actively looking for help with development, check out the [github](https://github.com/StardustXR) page for more information.